vlang/website/README.md

-This projects holds the contents for V website hosted at vlang.io.
+This projects hold the contents for V website hosted at vlang.io.

 ## Contributing